 Auerbach Art Library

 Books and libraries have always been important components of the Wadsworth Atheneum.
-Museum founder Daniel Wadsworth envisioned the library to be a multipurpose cultural center dedicated to the preservation and presentation of diverse knowledge – historical, literary, and artistic.
+Museum founder Daniel Wadsworth envisioned the museum to be a multipurpose cultural center dedicated to the preservation and presentation of diverse knowledge – historical, literary, and artistic.

 Fittingly, every major Hartford library collection has been located here at some point in its history.
 The Watkinson Library, Hartford Public Library, Connecticut Historical Society, Hartford Art School Library, and even the library of the Hartford Medical Society all trace their roots back to the Wadsworth Atheneum.

-The Auerbach Art Library began as the Avery Memorial Library, a prominent feature of the Avery Memorial Building, dedicated in 1934.
+The Auerbach Art Library began as the Avery Memorial Reference Library, a prominent feature of the Avery Memorial Building, dedicated in 1934.
 Opening onto a dramatic central court and fountain, the library was designed and furnished in the spare international style known as Modernism that characterized the Avery buildings court and galleries.

 Funding and acquisitions increased in the mid-1950s and by the 1960s the Avery Library had reached full capacity.
 In 1969, as part of a museum-wide renovation, the library’s 7,000 volumes were moved into spacious new quarters.
 It was then renamed to commemorate the sustained support and generosity of Beatrice Fox Auerbach, museum benefactor, Hartford businesswomen, and granddaughter of the founder of G. Fox and Company.